 OSP.Log The TOE shall maintain a set of log files as defined in [TR 03109-1] as follows: 1.
-A system log of relevant events in order to allow an authorised Gateway Administrator to analyse the status of the TOE.
-The TOE shall also analyse the system log automatically for a cumulation of security relevant events.
-2. A consumer log that contains information about the information flows that have been initiated to the WAN and information about the Processing Profiles causing this information flow as well as the billing-relevant information.
-3. A calibration log (as defined in chapter 6.2.1) that provides the Gateway Administrator with a possibility to review calibration relevant events.
+A System Log of relevant events in order to allow an authorised Gateway Administrator to analyse the status of the TOE.
+The TOE shall also analyse the System Log automatically for a cumulation of security relevant events.
+2. A Consumer Log that contains information about the information

+- 2. A Consumer Log that contains information about the information flows that have been initiated to the WAN and information about the Processing Profiles causing this information flow as well as the billing-relevant information. - 3.
+A Calibration Log (as defined in chapter 6.2.1) that provides the Gateway Administrator with a possibility to review calibration relevant events.